 Democrats for Education Reform aims to return the Democratic Party to its rightful place as a champion of children, first and foremost, in America’s public education systems.

 EdChoice, formerly known as The Friedman Foundation for Educational Choice, was founded upon the ideals and theories of Nobel Laureate Milton Friedman and economist Rose D. Friedman.
 EdChoice works to promote educational freedom and choice for everyone, viewing choice as “a pathway to successful lives and a stronger society.”

 Students First’s mission is to build a national movement to defend the interests of children in public education and pursue transformative reform, so that America has the best education system in the world.

-KIPP, the Knowledge Is Power Program, is a national network of free, open-enrollment, college-preparatory public schools with a track record of preparing students in underserved communities for success in college and in life.
+KIPP, the Knowledge Is Power Program, is a national network of free, open-enrollment, college-preparatory public charter schools with a track record of preparing students in underserved communities for success in college and in life.
 KIPP builds a partnership among parents, students, and teachers that puts learning first.